bravoalpha79/k9-zen/test_procedure.md

 Check that section frames, margins/paddings and borders are homogenous on all pages.

 **SI-5**:
-Check that the display of images, icons and embedded objects is complete and correct within the overall page structure.
+Check that the display of images, icons and embedded objects on all pages is complete and correct within the overall page structure.

 **SI-6**:
 Check that the textual parts contain no typos.